felixschorer/cmb-protocol/docs/packets.md

 ```
 - Delay: 16 bit for the amount of time elapsed between the receipt of the last data packet at the receiver and the generation of this feedback report
 - Timestamp: 24 bit timestamp in milliseconds of the last data packet received
-- Receive Rate: 32 bit denoted in packets per second as rate at which the receiver estimates that data was received in the previous round-trip time
+- Receive Rate: 32 bit denoted in bytes per second as rate at which the receiver estimates that data was received in the previous round-trip time
 - Loss Event Rate: 32 bit IEEE 754 float estimate of the loss event rate